mhorga/mhorga.github.io/_posts/2015-11-16-using-the-interface-builder-in-xcode.markdown

 ![alt text](https://github.com/Swiftor/InterfaceBuilder/raw/master/images/ib1.png "IB1")

 Run the project on various simulator sizes and orientations, and notice how the uiview and button are both filling the screen, while the button is maintaining its height.
-This is basic Auto Layout in action.
+This is basic `Auto Layout` in action.
 You can also see various screen sizes and orientations, without having to run the app, by using the `Preview` mode of the storyboard which can be chosen by switching to the `Show the Assistant editor` mode:

 ![alt text](https://github.com/Swiftor/InterfaceBuilder/raw/master/images/ib2.png "IB2")

 ## 2. Stack Views ##

 Let’s add two more buttons aligned horizontally with the initial button.
 First, remove all the button constraints except the one for `height`, as we will not need them anymore.
 Then drag the right margin of the button to shorten its width to about a quarter of its size.
-To clone this button easily, simply press and hold the `Option` key while dragging the button next to itself, thus creating another one with the same size.
+To clone this button, simply press and hold the `Option` key while dragging the button next to itself, thus creating another one with the same size.
 Repeat once more for the third button:

 ![alt text](https://github.com/Swiftor/InterfaceBuilder/raw/master/images/ib3.png "IB3")